SirNeM4/monstarLab_mall/readme.md

 - `cypress`: main folder
 - `cypress/e2e`: will contain all tests
 - `cypress/page_object`: will contain all Page Objects
 - `cypress/screenshots`: will contain error images when a test fails
+- baseUrl and other settings are set to `cypress.config.js`

 ### Install
 - Open a terminal and go to the folder